CLOSE X

 Many travelers have never visited Belfast since the city was long avoided by tourists because of the “troubles,” as the decades (1968 –1998) of violence in Northern Ireland are so commonly referred to.

-In addition to the Titanic Museum, also visit the Ulster Museum with its collection ranging from art to archaeology.
-Nearby are the Botanical Gardens and Queens University, both quite beautiful.
+In addition to the Titanic Museum, also visit the Ulster Museum, which features a diverse collection spanning art, archaeology, and more.
+Nearby are the Botanical Gardens and Queen’s University, both of which are quite beautiful.

-Also, visit St. Anne’s Cathedral (especially it’s interior) as well as the surrounding streets where you’ll find some interesting pubs.
-One is the Duke of York tavern rebuilt in the early 1970s after being demolished by an IRA car bomb.
+Also, visit St. Anne’s Cathedral (especially its interior) and explore the surrounding streets, where you’ll find some interesting pubs.
+One is the Duke of York tavern, rebuilt in the early 1970s after being demolished by an IRA car bomb.
 Go inside to see its collection of over 100+ varieties of different whiskeys.

 Visit St. George’s Market, the last surviving Victorian covered market in the city (open only on Fridays).
-Nearby is Victoria Square, a beautifully designed modern shopping center that melds its contemporary design with the surrounding old neighborhood.
+Nearby is Victoria Square, a beautifully designed modern shopping center that seamlessly blends its contemporary design with the surrounding historic neighborhood.
 You’ll find a good view of the city from its top floor.

 You can take a day tour from Dublin to Belfast by either car or train.
 Both are approximately a two-hour trip.
-Train fare is approximately $35 – 55.
-Board at the Dublin’s Connolly Station.
+Train fare is approximately $23–$35.
+Board at Dublin’s Connolly Station.

 If You Go: